 Before checking contact sequence, check that the contact wipe and air gaps are correct.
-It is not expected that the contact sequence should exceed the 2 millisecond limit; therefore, before attempting to readjust, check that the test equipment and procedure are correct.
-Also consider, especially when testing with electronic equipment, that .002 seconds vacuum interrupter contact bounce is permissible during normal closing and this bounce can influence the contact touch measurements.

-If it is determined that the contact sequence is not within the 2 milliseconds, then adjustment is required.
-Usually, readjustment of one pole should be sufficient so that all three poles touch within 2 milliseconds.
-The air gap of the pole to be changed should be decreased if the contacts of that pole are touching after the other two poles, or increased if the contacts are touching before the other two poles.
-The air gap is decreased by turning pushrod (2) clockwise, viewing from the top of the breaker, and increased by turning conterclockwise.
+It is not expected that the contact sequence should exceed the 2 millisecond limit; therefore, before attempting to readjust, checkthat the test equipment and procedure are correct.
+Also consider, expecially when testing with electronic equipment, that .002 seconds vacuum interrupter contact bounce is permissible during normal closing and this bounce is permissible during normal closing and this bounce can influence the contact measurements, if it is determined that the contact sequence is not within the 2 milliseconds, then adjustment is required.
+Usually, readjustment of one pole should be sufficient so that all three poles to be changed should be decreased if the contacts of that pole are touching after the other two poles, or increased if the contacts are touching before the other two poles, or increased if the contacts are touching after the two poles, or increased if the contacts are touching before the other two poles.
+The air gap is dcreased by turning pushrod (2) clockwise, viewing from the top of the breaker, and increased by turning counterclockwise.

-Before the pushrod can be turned, the breaker must open, closing springs discharged and pin (3) removed.
-With the breaker open, the vacuum in the interrupter maintains a constant upward force of approx. 25 lbs. on the moving contact and pushrod (2).
+Before the pushrod can be turned, the breaker must be open, closing springs discharged and pin (3) removed.
+With the breaker open, the vacuum in the interrupter maintains a constant upward force, of approx, 25 lbs, on the moving contact and pushrod (2).
 Therefore, before removing pin (3), the contact must be held down in the open position by temporary spacers at location (z).
 After removing retaining ring (4) and pin (3), rotate pushrod (2) as required.
 1/4 turn of the pushrod (2) will change the air gap by approx. .019.
 After rotating the pushrod, carefully reposition the moving contact and pushrod vertically to align the pin holes.
 Replace the pin and retainer and remove the temporary spacer.
 During the readjustment procedure note that the contact wipe and air gap dimensions, specified previously, must be maintained.
 Also, that no more than 1/2 turn total of the pushrod should be required when readjusting for contact sequence.